nklabs/libnklabs/target/README.md

 	make flash

-A command line interface is available on the MCU UART that is connected to the embedded debugger's USB to serial port adapters.
-You can access it with
+These target boards all have embedded debuggers.
+A command line interface is available on the target MCU's UART that is connected to the embedded debugger's USB to serial port adapter.
+You can access it with picocom:
-picocom:

 	sudo picocom --baud 115200 /dev/ttyACM0